FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

  run the program via the console now  TYPE:  ./install.sh

  If you miss this step on mac os, you will get Permission Denied.

+ NOTE IF YOU GET CANT DOWNLOAD (FILE install.sh Already exists)  type: rm install.sh

+ This will delete the file so you can run WGET.
+This usually happens when you have tried a few branches of the same code.

 # PPLGPwn